mwermelinger/jollity/md/manual.md

 into four cells:

 1. A cell of kind `head` with the heading.
-2. A cell of kind `text` with the second line but not the third line.
+2. A cell of kind `text` with the second and third lines.
 3. An empty cell of kind `answer`.
 4. A cell of kind `hint` with the sixth line.